Oscar De La Hoya: De La Hoya vs. Hopkins

 De La Hoya fought Bernard Hopkins (44–2–1) in a unification match on September 18, 2004, in Las Vegas.
 Hopkins held the WBC, WBA, and IBF middleweight titles, was recognized as lineal and The Ring champion, and was considered by many to be the number one pound for pound fighter in the world.
 Although the fight was at a catchweight of 158 lb, many thought De La Hoya was too small for the weight class and Hopkins was considered a heavy favorite.

 Several days before the fight, De La Hoya's hand was cut when his wraps were being cut off after training, requiring eleven stitches to close.
 He and his corner both maintained it was not an issue going into the bout.

 De La Hoya fought a tactical fight.
 After eight rounds, De La Hoya was ahead 77–75 on one scorecard and behind 78–74 and 79–73 on the other two.
 In the ninth round Hopkins threw a left hook towards De La Hoya's body, sending him crumbling to the canvas, where he was counted out.
 It was the first time in De La Hoya's career that he had been KO'd.
 De la Hoya later stated that he couldn't get up because the pain of a well-placed liver shot was unbearable.
 Despite losing, De La Hoya made over $30 million from the fight.
 Hopkins eventually became a minor shareholder in Golden Boy, and served as the east coast representative for the company.
 Bob Arum claimed De La Hoya "quit."
-Like Mosley, Hopkins would subsequently be represented by Golden Boy Promotions.
+Like Mosley, Hopkins was subsequently represented by Golden Boy Promotions.